juzeon/fast-mail-bomber/README.md

 ## How to prevent being bombed

-Concerning the mail template used in mailman's default settings, simply add the following text as one of your mailbox's filter rule:
+Because of the mail template used in mailman's default settings, simply add the following text as one of your mailbox's filter rule:

 ```
 Mailing list subscription confirmation notice for mailing list